Retrieval-based Knowledge Augmented Vision Language Pre-training: Methods

-\paragraph{KG Link Prediction (LinkPred). } While the MLM and MVM task predicts for the multi-modal and knowledge side, link prediction holds out some edges and predicts them for the input KG.
+While the MLM and MVM task predicts for the multi-modal and knowledge side, link prediction holds out some edges and predicts them for the input KG.
 As our approach takes a joint image-text and KG entities pair as input, we expect that link prediction can encourage the model to learn to use the KG structure jointly with the textual context and visual regions to reason about missing links in the KG.

 Concretely, we hold out a subset of edge triplets from the input KG $S = \{ (h,r,t) \} \subset E$.
 Then we maps each entity node ($h$ or $t$) and relation ($r$) in the KG to a vector, $h$, $t$, $r$, and defines a scoring function $\phi_r(h, t)$ to model positive/negative triplets.
-Herein, we consider a KG triplet scoring function $\phi_r(h, t)$ as DistMult \cite{yang2014embedding}:

-where $ <\cdot, \cdot, \cdot>$ denotes the trilinear dot product.
+Herein, we consider a KG triplet scoring function $\phi_r(h, t)$ as DistMult \cite{yang2014embedding}: $\phi_r(h, t) = <h, r, t>$. $ <\cdot, \cdot, \cdot>$ denotes the trilinear dot product.
 A higher $\phi$ indicates a higher chance of $(h, r, t)$ being a positive triplet (edge) instead of negative (no edge).
 For training, we optimize the objective:

 where $(h^{'}, r, t^{'})$ are $n$ negative samples corresponding to the positive triplet $(h, r, t)$, $\gamma$ is the margin, and $\sigma$ is the sigmoid function.